coreos/rpm-ostree/docs/manual/treefile.md

  * `packages`: Array of strings, mandatory: Set of installed packages. comps groups are currently not supported due to walters having issues with libcomp: https://github.com/cgwalters/fedora-atomic-work/commit/36d18b490529fec91b74ca9b464adb73ef0ab462

+ * `bootstrap_packages`: Array of strings, optional: Deprecated; you should now just include this set in the main `packages` array.

  * `units`: Array of strings, optional: Systemd units to enable by default